 Years ago as I was traveling in a communist country in Eastern Europe, I met an elderly man who had spent several years in prison for his faith.
 After being released from prison, his life was continually in danger because of his ministry.
 Although he constantly faced the threat of death, his life remained pure and loyal to Jesus.
 He was a man who understood the nature of prayer.
-During the time he spent in prison, he knew that although his sons were top students in their schools, they would not be allowed to study in universities.
+When he went to prison, he knew that although his sons were top students in their schools, they would not be allowed to study in universities.

 The son not only studied in a university, but he studied in one of the outstanding universities in the world.
 He became one of the leading scholars in that nation and a committed Christian.
 Through the years that father prayed every one of his sons into the university.

 I wondered how this man’s prayers could change the decisions of government leaders.
 He said with tears running down his face, “Many people come to my country and want to make a big fire for God.
 I do not want to make a big fire for God.
 I want to be consumed by God’s fire until I am ashes.
 When I am ashes, then I will see the glory of God.”

 He said to me, “When I am consumed totally by God’s fire, then I will see His glory.
 Do you understand?”